benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/linux_tv/media/v4l/crop.rst

-For capture devices the coordinates of the top left corner, width and height of the area which can be sampled is given by the ``bounds`` substructure of the struct :ref:`v4l2_cropcap <v4l2-cropcap>` returned by the ``VIDIOC_CROPCAP`` ioctl.
+For capture devices the coordinates of the top left corner, width and height of the area which can be sampled is given by the ``bounds`` substructure of the struct :ref:`v4l2_cropcap <v4l2-cropcap>` returned by the :ref:`VIDIOC_CROPCAP <VIDIOC_CROPCAP>` ioctl.
 To support a wide range of hardware this specification does not define an origin or units.
 However by convention drivers should horizontally count unscaled samples relative to 0H (the leading edge of the horizontal sync pulse, see :ref:`vbi-hsync`).
-Vertically ITU-R line numbers of the first field (:ref:`vbi-525`, :ref:`vbi-625`), multiplied by two if the driver can capture both fields.
+Vertically ITU-R line numbers of the first field (see ITU R-525 line numbering for :ref:`525 lines <vbi-525>` and for :ref:`625 lines <vbi-625>`), multiplied by two if the driver can capture both fields.

 The top left corner, width and height of the source rectangle, that is the area actually sampled, is given by struct :ref:`v4l2_crop <v4l2-crop>` using the same coordinate system as struct :ref:`v4l2_cropcap <v4l2-cropcap>`.
-Applications can use the ``VIDIOC_G_CROP`` and ``VIDIOC_S_CROP`` ioctls to get and set this rectangle.
+Applications can use the :ref:`VIDIOC_G_CROP <VIDIOC_G_CROP>` and :ref:`VIDIOC_S_CROP <VIDIOC_G_CROP>` ioctls to get and set this rectangle.
 It must lie completely within the capture boundaries and the driver may further adjust the requested size and/or position according to hardware limitations.

 Each capture device has a default source rectangle, given by the ``defrect`` substructure of struct